Not Quite Right by Elaine Jarvik and Robert Benjamin.

-The Other Place by Sharr White, directed by Gwen Lewis.
+The Other Place by Sharr White.

 This compelling drama centers on Juliana Smithton, a successful neurologist whose life seems to be coming unhinged.
 Her husband has filed for divorce, her daughter has eloped with a much older man and her own health is in jeopardy.
 But in this brilliantly crafted work, nothing is as it seems.
 Piece by piece, a mystery unfolds as fact blurs with fiction, past collides with present and the elusive truth about Juliana boils to the surface.
 An abridged version of this play was LALT’s entry in NM AACTFest17 in Las Cruces.